Djerba

-Djerba (/ˈdʒɜːrbə, ˈdʒɛərbə/; جربة, /aeb/; Meninge, Girba), also transliterated as Jerba or Jarbah, is a Tunisian island and the largest island of North Africa at 514 km2, in the Gulf of Gabès, off the coast of Tunisia.
-Administratively, it is part of Medenine Governorate.
+Djerba (/ˈdʒɜːrbə, ˈdʒɛərbə/; جربة, /aeb/; Ǧerba; Meninge, Girba), also transliterated as Jerba or Jarbah, is a Tunisian island and the largest island of North Africa at 514 km2, in the Gulf of Gabès, off the coast of Tunisia.
+Administratively, it is part of the Medenine Governorate.
 The island had a population of 139,544 at the 2004 census, which rose to 163,726 at the 2014 census.
 Citing its long and unique history, Tunisia has sought UNESCO World Heritage status protections for the island, and, in 2023, Djerba was officially designated a World Heritage Site.

 History

+Djerba is the French spelling of Jerba or Jirba.
+Haynes noted in his original 1947 publication, the present archaeological evidence regarding the Palaeolithic inhabitants of Tunisia and North Africa etc which confirmed that the people who lived there through all stages of the Stone Age—Palaeolithic, Mesolithic, and Neolithic—were the ancient Libyan people known as the Tehenu, who appear in the records of the Old Kingdom of Egypt.

 Djerba is speculated to have been the island of the lotus-eaters where Odysseus was stranded on his voyage through the Mediterranean Sea.
-Djerba was known as the island of Lytos in the time of the Greeks.
+Djerba was known as the island of Lytos or Meninx in the time of the Ancient Greeks.
 It was possible to locate one of its villages from the Qantara Tower, and the name Djerba was given to the area near Houmt Souk.

 Antiquity

-The Berbers are indigenous to the Maghreb.
-They inhabited the coasts and mountains and worked in cultivating the land.
-Their homes are caves and houses carved or built from stones and mud, or straw and tree branches in the form of huts on top of the mountains and plateaus.
-Others lived a nomadic lifestyle, traveling with their livestock, and they lived under tents.
-Some sects of them lived by the means of plundering.
-Others still lived in populous cities that they built, as proven by Ibn Khaldun and others.
-Ibn Khaldun says in the history of Ibn Khaldun, Part One. - 8 of 258:
+Archaeological and genetic evidence show that the ancestors of the Berbers, the indigenous people of North Africa, have been there since the end of the last Ice Age, and can be traced back more than 20,000 years.
+There is evidence of various lifestyles: